 Further regulation of web hosts or content delivery networks that technology companies rely on (e.g. Amazon's App Store, Amazon's Web Services, etc.) could further incentivize platforms to control the sharing and spread of misinformation more proactively.
-39 companies whose technology can be used to create fake content should also face more stringent regulation to prevent the use of clips like the Biden New Hampshire robocall from spreading.
-While the signing of an accord at the Munich Security Conference in February by major technology companies to adopt "reasonable precautions" regarding AI is a good symbolic step, such commitments need to be binding to have more sway.40 information.41 Because many of the existing chatbots including Claude, ChatGPT-4, and Gemini are ill-equipped at providing real time information that prompts them to "hallucinate" and make up information that is not true, the tool bypasses this issue by simply redirecting to an authoritative source.
-As actors in the production of disinformation, technology companies have an immense responsibility to not only prevent their tools from being exploited by nefarious actors, but should also feel incentivized to develop tools that support fact-checking and detect disinformation.
+AI companies whose technology can be used to create fake content should also face more stringent regulation to prevent the use of clips like the Biden New Hampshire robocall from spreading.
+While the signing of an accord at the Munich Security Conference in February by major technology companies to adopt "reasonable precautions" regarding AI is a good symbolic step, such commitments need to be binding to have more sway.

 Companies can also be more proactive in developing tools that counter disinformation.
 Anthropic recently introduced "Prompt Shield", a tool that provides voters with unbiased election information that is more comprehensive than a Google search.
-Prompt Shield functions as an attached tool to Claude, Anthropic's chatbot, and directs users to nonpartisan websites with voting
+Prompt Shield functions as an attached tool to Claude, Anthropic's chatbot, and directs users to nonpartisan websites with voting information.
+Because many of the existing chatbots including Claude, ChatGPT-4, and Gemini are ill-equipped at providing real time information that prompts them to "hallucinate" and make up information that is not true, the tool bypasses this issue by simply redirecting to an authoritative source.
+As actors in the production of disinformation, technology companies have an immense responsibility to not only prevent their tools from being exploited by nefarious actors, but should also feel incentivized to develop tools that support factchecking and detect disinformation.